vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc.rst

 Code execution

 In order to execute and display certain, we can use the ipython directive.
-Note that you will have to install and import the two extensions inside the conf file while using with sphinx: IPython.sphinxext.ipython_directive, IPython.sphinxext.ipython_console_highlighting
+Note that you will have to install and import the two extensions inside the conf file while using with sphinx: ``IPython.sphinxext.ipython_directive`` , IPython.sphinxext.ipython_console_highlighting

 To execute and display line of code use the following syntax: